 As Head of Global Strategies, Senior Consultant of Envestnet, Inc., Mr. Karabell helps shape and communicate Envestnet’s investment perspective and deep research capabilities to clients and the media alike, and frequently advises the PMC Investment Committee.
-He also consults with the senior management of Envestnet on corporate strategy, branding, and market position, and serves as portfolio manager of the Ascent Portfolios for PMC.
+He also consults with the senior management of Envestnet on corporate strategy, branding, and market position.

 Mr. Karabell is President of River Twice Research, a consulting company.
 Previously, he was Executive Vice President, Chief Economist, and Head of Marketing at Fred Alger Management, a New York-based investment firm.
 He was also President of Fred Alger & Company, a broker-dealer; Portfolio Manager of the China-U.S. Growth Fund (CHUSX); and Executive Vice President of Alger’s Spectra Funds, a no-load family of mutual funds that managed the Spectra Green Fund.
 At Alger, he oversaw the creation, launch, and marketing of several funds, led corporate strategy for strategic acquisitions, and represented the firm at public forums and in the media.